d3/d3-force/README.md

 }
 ```

-Forces typically read the node’s position ⟨*x*,*y*⟩ and then add to (or subtract from) the node’s velocity ⟨*vx*,*vy*⟩.
-However, forces may also “peek ahead” to the predicted new position of the node, ⟨*x* + *vx*,*y* + *vy*⟩, which is useful for geometric constraints that are resolved through [iterative relaxation](https://en.wikipedia.org/wiki/Relaxation_\(iterative_method\)).
+Forces typically read the node’s current position ⟨*x*,*y*⟩ and then add to (or subtract from) the node’s current velocity ⟨*vx*,*vy*⟩.
+However, forces may also “peek ahead” to the predicted next position of the node, ⟨*x* + *vx*,*y* + *vy*⟩, which is useful for geometric constraints that are resolved through [iterative relaxation](https://en.wikipedia.org/wiki/Relaxation_\(iterative_method\)).
 Forces may also modify the position directly, which is sometimes useful to avoid adding energy (instability) to the simulation, such as when recentering the simulation in the viewport.

-Simulations typically compose multiple forces (or constraints) as desired.
-This module provides several forces for your enjoyment:
+Simulations typically compose multiple forces as desired.
+This module provides several for your enjoyment:

 * [Centering](#centering)
 * [Circle Collision](#circle-collision)